Siphon880gh/devbrain/Version Control - git, github, gitlab/_ Rebase - Rewrite commit history/Rebase related - Change commit dates of older commits.md

 3. **Add your preferred dates**

-- Add a column to the right.Â  This is column G. You can name it "PreferredDate" if you want a header row for this column.
+- Add a column to the right.
+This is column G. You can name it "PreferredDate" if you want a header row for this column.
 - Copy date values there, choosing either "Author" or "Commit" to copy from.
 	- Paste special -> Values only.
 - Plan on the dates and times you want.